GreptimeTeam/docs/docs/getting-started/overview.md

 2. Upgrade the Docker version to v23.0.0 or higher;

 ## Connect

 GreptimeDB supports [multiple protocols](/user-guide/clients.md).
-We use MySQL client here for simple.
+We use MySQL client here for simplicity.

 ```sql
 mysql -h 127.0.0.1 -P 4002